onestardao/WFGY/TensionUniverse/BlackHole/Q001_riemann_hypothesis.md

 This block specifies experiments and protocols at the effective layer that can:

-* test the coherence of the Q001 encoding,
+* test coherence of the Q001 encoding,
 * discriminate between alternative admissible encoding tuples,
-* falsify specific TU encodings for Q001,
+* falsify specific TU encoding tuples for Q001,
-* and define the thresholds `epsilon_RH(Enc)` and `delta_RH(Enc)`.
+* define thresholds `epsilon_RH(Enc, ExperimentID)` and `delta_RH(Enc, ExperimentID)`.

 These experiments do not prove or disprove RH.
 They test encoding procedures and encoding tuples.

 ### 6.1 Experiment 1: Numerical spectral tension profile (pre registered encoding)

-**Scope of this experiment**
+Scope:

-This experiment tests a frozen TU encoding tuple `Enc` for Q001 and the associated procedure.
-It does not test the canonical truth of the Riemann Hypothesis.
+* Tests a frozen TU encoding tuple `Enc` for Q001 and its procedure.
+* Does not test the canonical truth of RH.

 Goal:

-* Test whether the frozen `Tension_RH` functional and reference classes produce stable, non cheat friendly tension profiles on published numerical datasets.
+* Test whether the frozen `Tension_RH` functional and reference classes produce stable, auditable tension profiles on published numerical datasets.

 Setup:

-* Input data: published tables of nontrivial zeros of zeta(s) up to a stated height range, and associated prime counting summaries over coupled ranges.
+* Input data: published tables of nontrivial zeros up to a stated height range, plus prime summary inputs required by `ArithmeticDataProtocol` over coupled ranges.

-* Declare:
+* Declare, as part of the tuple and protocol:

-  * the resolution ladder `r_k`, region families `Regions(r_k)`, `Regions_line(r_k)`, and `Regions_stats(r_k)`,
+  * the ladder `r_k` and induced region families,
-  * the coupling rule `R(T) -> I(T)` with fixed `ΔT`,
+  * the coupling rule with `ΔT_k` determined by the ladder,
-  * the anchor rules `Anchors(I, r_k)`.
+  * the anchor rules and arithmetic conventions.

 * Freeze a specific encoding tuple `Enc` in `Enc_RH`:

-  * select `Ref_spec` from the admissible spectral library,
+  * select `Ref_spec`,
-  * select `Ref_arith` from the admissible arithmetic library,
+  * select `Ref_arith`,
-  * fix `w_spec`, `w_arith`, `alpha`, `beta` within locked discrete choices,
-  * fix `ToleranceModel` chosen from the finite charter level library,
+  * fix `(w_spec, w_arith)` from the discrete menu,
+  * fix `LadderSpec`, `CouplingRule`, `ArithmeticDataProtocol`, `ToleranceModel`,
   * publish a hash of the full encoding spec before evaluation.

 Protocol:

-1. For each `k` in a declared range, construct states `m_k` in `M_reg` that represent the world at scale `r_k`, using the published zero and prime data as inputs to the engineering interface in Block 3.1.
+1. For each k in a declared range, construct the state `m_k` deterministically using the published inputs and the frozen feature extraction rules.
-2. For each coupled pair `(R(T), I(T))` at this scale, compute `DeltaS_spec(m_R)` and `DeltaS_arith(m_I)` using the frozen references and metrics.
+2. For each coupled pair produced by the coupling rule at that k, compute `DeltaS_spec(m_R)` and `DeltaS_arith(m_I)`.
-3. Compute `Tension_RH(m_k)` for each `k`.
+3. Compute `Tension_RH(m_k)` for each k.
 4. Compute `I_line_k(m_k)` and `I_stats_k(m_k)` using the deterministic region families.
-5. Report all results together with the full encoding tuple and its hash.
+5. Report all outputs with the full encoding tuple, its hash, and all out of domain metadata if any.

 Metrics:

-* The sequence `Tension_RH(m_k)` across `k`.
+* The sequence `Tension_RH(m_k)` across k.
-* The sequences `I_line_k(m_k)` and `I_stats_k(m_k)` across `k`.
+* The sequences `I_line_k(m_k)` and `I_stats_k(m_k)` across k.
-* Sensitivity under small, pre registered perturbations inside the admissible ranges defined at the charter level.
+* Sensitivity under neighboring choices in the discrete encoding menu, when such comparisons are pre registered.

 Falsification conditions:

-* If, under the frozen admissible encoding tuple, `Tension_RH(m_k)` is unstable in the sense that it has uncontrolled jumps across adjacent `k` that cannot be attributed to declared tolerance or resolution effects, the encoding tuple is rejected as not robust.
+* If, under the frozen tuple, `Tension_RH(m_k)` has uncontrolled jumps across adjacent k that cannot be attributed to declared ladder effects or tolerance effects, the tuple is rejected as not robust.
-* If post hoc adjustments to `Ref_spec`, `Ref_arith` or weights are required to obtain reasonable tension bands, the encoding procedure is rejected as not admissible for Q001.
+* If post evaluation changes to references, weights, coupling, ladder, tolerances, or arithmetic protocol are required to obtain stable behavior, the encoding procedure is rejected as not admissible for Q001.
-* If the encoding yields materially different qualitative conclusions under small, pre registered parameter changes inside the allowed discrete sets, it is rejected as non auditable.
+* If neighboring discrete menu choices flip qualitative conclusions in a way that violates the audit expectations set by the tolerance model, the tuple is rejected as non auditable.

-Semantics note:

-* All calculations follow the semantics choice in Block 0.
-* The operator interpretations used by `DeltaS_spec` and `DeltaS_arith` remain unchanged across `k`.

 Boundary note:

-* Falsifying a TU encoding in this experiment is not the same as solving the canonical statement.
+* Falsifying an encoding tuple in this experiment is not the same as solving the canonical statement.

 ### 6.2 Experiment 2: Model world comparison with mock zeta like functions (class separation)

-**Scope of this experiment**
+Scope:

-This experiment tests whether a frozen TU encoding tuple `Enc` for Q001 can separate RH like and non RH like families.
-It does not test the canonical truth of RH.
+* Tests whether a frozen encoding tuple can separate RH like and non RH like mock families.
+* Does not test the canonical truth of RH.

 Goal:

-* Test whether the frozen Q001 encoding can separate RH like versus non RH like spectral families under the same admissible encoding class, without tuning after seeing outcomes.
+* Test whether the encoding can separate RH like versus non RH like spectral families under the same admissible encoding tuple, without tuning after seeing outcomes.

 Setup:

 * Construct or select zeta like families:

-  * Family T: functions with zeros constrained to a single vertical line by construction, mimicking RH behavior.
+  * Family T: functions whose constructed zeros lie on a single vertical line.
-  * Family F: functions with a declared fraction of zeros off that line by construction.
+  * Family F: functions whose constructed zeros include a declared fraction off that line.

-* For each function, generate synthetic spectral and arithmetic like summaries to populate states `m_k` on the resolution ladder.
+* For each function, generate synthetic spectral and arithmetic like summaries to populate states `m_k` on the ladder, using a declared generator rule.

-* Freeze the same encoding tuple `Enc` in `Enc_RH` as in Experiment 1.
+* Freeze the same encoding tuple `Enc` in `Enc_RH` as used for calibration.

 Protocol:

-1. For each family element and each `k`, build a state `m_k` in `M_reg` representing that model at scale `r_k`.
+1. For each family element and each k, construct `m_k` deterministically from the declared generator rule and the frozen ladder.
-2. Compute `DeltaS_spec`, `DeltaS_arith` and `Tension_RH` for all such `m_k` using frozen references and weights.
+2. Compute `DeltaS_spec`, `DeltaS_arith`, and `Tension_RH` for all such `m_k`.
-3. Compare the tension distributions between Family T and Family F across `k`.
+3. Compare tension distributions between Family T and Family F across k.

 Metrics:

 * Mean and variance of `Tension_RH` for Family T and Family F.
-* Separation between the two distributions at each `k`.
+* Separation between the distributions at each k.
-* Stability of the separation across `k`.
+* Stability of separation across k.
-* Agreement between separation and the known construction labels T versus F.
+* Agreement between separation and the known construction labels.

 Falsification conditions:

-* If the encoding fails to separate Family T from Family F across `k` for the frozen tuple, the encoding is rejected as misaligned for Q001.
+* If the frozen encoding fails to separate Family T from Family F across k, the tuple is rejected as misaligned for Q001.
-* If the encoding systematically assigns lower tension to Family F than Family T under the frozen tuple, the encoding is rejected as directionally incorrect.
+* If the frozen encoding systematically assigns lower tension to Family F than to Family T, the tuple is rejected as directionally incorrect.

-Semantics note:

-* All calculations follow the semantics choice in Block 0.
-* The same deterministic `Regions(r_k)` and coupling rule must be used.

 Boundary note:

-* Falsifying a TU encoding in this experiment is not the same as solving the canonical statement.
+* Falsifying an encoding tuple in this experiment is not the same as solving the canonical statement.

-### 6.3 Calibration of epsilon_RH(Enc) and delta_RH(Enc)
+### 6.3 Calibration of epsilon_RH and delta_RH, operational thresholds

-The thresholds `epsilon_RH(Enc)` and `delta_RH(Enc)` used in Block 4 are derived from Experiment 2 and are part of the frozen encoding tuple.
+The thresholds `epsilon_RH(Enc, ExperimentID)` and `delta_RH(Enc, ExperimentID)` are calibration artifacts used to define operational World T and World F patterns for this encoding and protocol.

 Calibration rule:

-* For each encoding tuple `Enc`:
+* For each encoding tuple `Enc` and a fixed calibration protocol for Experiment 2:

   1. Run Experiment 2 on Family T and Family F.
-  2. Let `Tension_RH_T(k)` and `Tension_RH_F(k)` denote the distributions on each family at scale `k`.
+  2. Let `Tension_T(k)` and `Tension_F(k)` denote the tension distributions on each family at scale k.

-* Define `epsilon_RH(Enc)` as:
+Define `epsilon_RH(Enc, Experiment2)`:

-  * a fixed quantile (for example the 95th percentile) of the pooled `Tension_RH_T(k)` values across all `k` in a pre declared range, rounded up according to the tolerance model.
+* a fixed quantile, such as the 95th percentile, of the pooled `Tension_T(k)` values across a pre declared k range, rounded according to `ToleranceModel`.

-* Define `delta_RH(Enc)` as:
+Define `delta_RH(Enc, Experiment2)`:

-  * a fixed quantile (for example the 5th percentile) of the pooled `Tension_RH_F(k)` values across the same range, rounded down according to the tolerance model.
+* a fixed quantile, such as the 5th percentile, of the pooled `Tension_F(k)` values across the same k range, rounded according to `ToleranceModel`.

 Constraints:

-* The quantile choices and ranges are specified in `ToleranceModel` before any experiments.
+* Quantile choices, k ranges, and rounding rules are specified in `ToleranceModel` before running experiments.
-* The allowed quantile choices and rounding rules must stay inside the global constraints in the TU Tension Scale Charter.
-* Once chosen, `epsilon_RH(Enc)` and `delta_RH(Enc)` are frozen and published together with the encoding tuple.

-This makes the thresholds themselves reproducible and prevents implicit tuning.
+* Changing calibration rules requires a charter level update, not a local edit.

+Interpretation constraint:

+* These thresholds calibrate separation for the chosen mock world family, under the chosen protocol.
+* They are not asserted as theorem level constants about the canonical RH.

 ---